Med City Marathon: History

 In 2021, the race was postponed again, in the hopes that it would run September 12 with the blessing of the department of health and the city of Rochester.
 Although COVID-19 cases were rising again, the race was held, though the number of participants was much lower.
 When the race took place, spectators saw the closest ever finish.
 Levi Severson came from behind Mike Walentiny at mile 26 and took first by just 15 seconds.

 As of 2021, six people had run the marathon every year: Allen Holtz, Jeff Miller, Nels Pierson, Pete Martin, Tom Perri, and Ward Lenius.

+In 2023, the race was planned before Memorial Day weekend for the first time.